 If you or someone you know has been sexually assaulted, seek help by calling the Piedmont Southside Crisis Center at 434-292-1077 or by calling Longwood University Police 434-395-2091, who have access to additional resources (learn more).
 Information regarding individuals convicted of sex-offenses can be obtained on the Virginia State Police website.

 The University's Counseling Staff is available to talk with students who feel a need to discuss any situation.
-To contact a counselor, follow the normal on-call procedures of notifying a Resident Assistant (RA), Residence Education Coordinator (REC), or the Counseling Center (395-2409).
+To contact a counselor, follow the normal on-call procedures of notifying a Resident Assistant (RA), Residence Education Coordinator (REC), or Counseling And Psychological Services (395-2409).